ballerina-platform/ballerina-dev-website/learn/getting-started/language-basics.md

 **``greeting``** is a module-level variable of type ``string`` initialized to a value of "Hello" and **``name``** is a local variable of type ``string`` initialized to a value "Ballerina".

-In Ballerina, variable assignments are statements and not expressions.<br><br>
+In Ballerina, variable assignments are statements and not expressions.

 ## Functions